cockroachdb/docs/v1.1/build-a-python-app-with-cockroachdb-sqlalchemy.md

     <a href="build-a-python-app-with-cockroachdb-sqlalchemy.html"><button style="width: 28%" class="filter-button current">Use <strong>SQLAlchemy</strong></button></a>
 </div>

 This tutorial shows you how build a simple Python application with CockroachDB using a PostgreSQL-compatible driver or ORM.

-We've tested and can recommend the [Python psycopg2 driver](http://initd.org/psycopg/docs/) and the [SQLAlchemy ORM](https://docs.sqlalchemy.org/en/latest/), so those are featured here.
+We have tested the [Python psycopg2 driver](http://initd.org/psycopg/docs/) and the [SQLAlchemy ORM](https://docs.sqlalchemy.org/en/latest/) enough to claim **beta-level** support, so those are featured here.
+If you encounter problems, please [open an issue](https://github.com/cockroachdb/cockroach/issues/new) with details to help us make progress toward full support.

 {{site.data.alerts.callout_success}}For a more realistic use of SQLAlchemy with CockroachDB, see our <a href="https://github.com/cockroachdb/examples-orms"><code>examples-orms</code></a> repository.{{site.data.alerts.end}}